ASISaga/architect-agent/whitepaper/boardroom-uiux-whitepaper.md

 > March.
 [Vendor renewals under standard terms](), since June.
 Everything
 > else still comes to you first.*

+Two items, listed inline with individual links, is the right rendering here — reading two lines is faster than a detour.
+A year into a mature relationship, the same question may have a different right answer:

+> **Human** — *Remind me what I've already delegated.*
+>
+> **Boardroom** — *Nine standing delegations across finance, marketing,
+> and vendor management now — [see them all](), organized by domain.*

+Nothing about the question changed.
+What changed is how much there was to answer it with, and the rendering followed that, exactly as Section 5.4 specifies.

 The trust boundary, at any moment, is simply whatever Boardroom has been told and has not been told otherwise — a fact in memory, not a configuration a human must go somewhere separate to inspect or maintain,